keunsoopark/k8s-instruct/k8s-official-tutorial/Basics/4-expose-your-app-publicly.md

 ### Using labels

 \# To see the name of label for the Pod.
-(label has been automatically assigned by Deployment.)
+(Label has been automatically assigned by Deployment.)
 `kubectl describe deployment`

 \# To query the list of Pods using the label